raspberrypilearning/memory/en/step_5.md

 	broadcast [won v] and wait
 ```

 + Switch to the stage, and add this code to play a sound and make the backdrop change colour once the player has won.
-You can choose any sound you like to play.
+You can choose any sound you like.

 ```blocks
 	when I receive [won v]